 WSCDC is compliant with Part 725 of Title 83 of the Illinois Administrative Code and is authorized to operate a 9-1-1 Emergency Telephone Number System and promote the awareness of the system to all potential users.read more

-The West Suburban Consolidated Dispatch Center (WSCDC) is the 9-1-1 center (primary PSAP – public safety answering point) responsible for dispatching police, fire, and EMS for the Villages of Elmwood Park, Oak Park, and River Forest.
-On November 5, 2014, WSCDC will add the Park Ridge Police Department to the center.
+The West Suburban Consolidated Dispatch Center (WSCDC) is the 9-1-1 center (primary PSAP – public safety answering point) responsible for dispatching police for the communities of Elmwood Park, Oak Park, Park Ridge, and River Forest.
+WSCDC also dispatches fire/EMS for the communities of Elmwood Park, Oak Park, and River Forest.

 WSCDC is the primary dispatch center for MABAS (Mutual Aid Box Alarm System) Division 11 and is a recognized Call Center Partner with the National Center for Missing and Exploited Children and the Missing Kids Readiness Project.